krishnendukoley2007-arch/swasthyasetu-ai/README.md

 **You do not need a computer, an account, or a developer setup.**

 1. Open the [Releases page](../../releases) on your Android phone.
-2. Under the newest release, download **`app-arm64-v8a-release.apk`**.
+2. Under the newest release, download **`SwasthyaSetu-fixed.apk`**.
-   That's the right file for essentially every phone sold since ~2018.
-If it refuses to install, try `app-armeabi-v7a-release.apk` (older 32-bit phones), or `app-release.apk`, which contains every chip type and works everywhere but is ~68 MB instead of ~26 MB.
+   That's the primary release build (universal APK, works on all architectures).
+   If you prefer a smaller architecture-specific build, also available:
+   - `app-release-arm64.apk` — 64-bit ARM (most phones since ~2018)
+   - `app-release.apk` — universal (all architectures, larger download)
 3. Tap the downloaded file.
 Android will say something like *"For your security, your phone is not allowed to install unknown apps from this source."* Tap **Settings → Allow from this source**, then go back and tap the file again.